Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

     Lhosts
 - Smbclient - it attempts to connect with file sharing using anonymous access `smbclient -L \\\\<ip address>\\` Once it shows the folders that can be connected to then you can connect to them, and it will be like connecting using anomalous ip and then using terminal

+- connecting to ssh `ssh <ipaddress> -oKexAlgorithms.
+We will attempt to connect- goal is to see if there is a banner that can have some information

+- Once you identify the vulnerabilities then you should who it can be exploited by searching in google.
+Basically what you will find is the code

+- Another terminal command `searchsploit` What this does is search for the scripts and then downloads.
+It should not be very specific.
+This is an additional tool in addition to google

+**Additional scanning tools**
+- Masscan - scan theentire internet quickly.
+It is built in.
+We can also scan specific ports: `massscan -p1-65535 <ip address>`